 Watch this video: Pope Francis encourages us to be the Missionary Church.

 Being a Missionary Disciple

-At its assembly held in Christchurch, in September 2018, keynote speaker Fr.
-James Mallon of Halifax, Canada spoke to the NZ diocesan priests to explore what he calls “divine renovation” – to look at new ways, new programmes, new models of engaging into missionary work.
+At its assembly held in Christchurch in September 2018, keynote speaker Fr.
+James Mallon of Halifax, Canada spoke to the NZ diocesan priests to explore what he calls “divine renovation” – to look at new ways, new programmes, new models of engaging in missionary work.

 Why do we need to look at new ways of Mission?

-In the wide net, there seem to be a deep misunderstanding about: God, about the way the bible is to be read, about the relationship between Faith and Reason (Religion and Science).
+In the wide net, there seem to be a deep misunderstanding about: God, about the way the bible is to be read, about the relationship between Faith and Reason (Religion and Science) and about the Church.